TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-datasync-missingobjectsinsyncdb.md

 ```

-## Disclaimers
+### Disclaimers
-This scripts are copyright Microsoft Corporations and are provided as samples.
+These scripts are copyright Microsoft Corporations and are provided as samples.
 They are not part of any Azure service and are not covered by any SLA or other Azure-related agreements.
 They are provided as-is with no warranties express or implied.
 Microsoft takes no responsibility for the use of the scripts or the accuracy of this document.
 Familiarize yourself with the scripts before using them.